artemzi/photoplanet-1/README.md

 ## Description

-Photo Planet is a web application that aggregates photos from social media (Twitter, Instagram and others).
+Photo.Planet is a web application that aggregates photos from social media (Twitter, Instagram and others).
 An example of such application may be:

 - Photos taken in some city or region (Donetsk, Kyiv, Crimea etc.)
 - Photos that players and fans of your favorite sport team take (Shakhtar, Donbass HC, Barcelona etc.)